Maikel Garcia Player Props: Royals vs. Rockies

 Rockies Pitching Rankings

-- Rockies pitchers combine to surrender 77 total home runs at a clip of 1.3 per game (fifth-most in the league).
+- Rockies pitchers combine to give up the fourth-most home runs in baseball (78 total, 1.3 per game).

-- Gomber gets the start for the Rockies, his 12th of the season.
-He is 4-4 with a 7.00 ERA and 34 strikeouts in 54 2/3 innings pitched.
+- Freeland makes the start for the Rockies, his 13th of the season.
+He is 4-6 with a 4.22 ERA and 43 strikeouts in 64 2/3 innings pitched.

-- In his most recent time out on Sunday, the lefty tossed four innings against the New York Mets, allowing six earned runs while surrendering eight hits.

-- In 11 games this season, the 29-year-old has a 7.00 ERA and 5.7 strikeouts per nine innings, while allowing a batting average of .291 to his opponents.
+- His last appearance came on Wednesday against the Arizona Diamondbacks, when the lefty went 5 2/3 innings, surrendering five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.